cynthpie/Synthia_melody/README.md

 - major_prop: proportion of major keys in the generation data.
 - noise_level: proportion of samples exposed to label noise. e.g. samples without all 7 notes of its key shown in melody.
 - seed: random seed to generate melody samples

+The code in the folder "synth" is taken from Tom, Alan (2021) availiable at https://github.com/18alantom/synth.